circlecrystal/solarized-flat-theme/README.md

 ## Design

 Solarized Flat is elegant.
-It persue the minimalist design --- without being over-simplified.
+It persues the minimalist design --- without being over-simplified.
 ![](https://raw.githubusercontent.com/circlecrystal/solarized-flat-theme/master/Minimalist.png)
 It should look great.
 And it will disturb or distract you the least.
 ![](https://raw.githubusercontent.com/circlecrystal/solarized-flat-theme/master/Solarized Flat.png)